richardcocks/passwordgen/README.md

 ```

-It surprised me, because it's in the perfect spot of being good enough to get through most some reviews It'd likely get a few remarks if reviewed as a standalone feature.
-It might well get through if bundled as part of 20 files in a wider feature. ( This is a benefit of small commits, but that's a post for another day. )  I'm tempted to use this code, and asking for a review of it, as an interview piece.
+It surprised me, because it's in the perfect spot of being just about good enough to get through some reviews.
+It would certainly get a few remarks if reviewed as a standalone feature, but it could sneak through if bundled as part of 20 files in a wider feature.
+This is a benefit of small commits, but that's a post for another day.

 Yet it's also bad code.
 There are to me, three main concerns:

-* Performance - The instantiation of `new System.Random()` each call rather than `System.Random.Shared` and string concatenation rather than `StringBuilder` are two things in particular that stand out.
+* Performance - The use of `new System.Random()` within the method rather than using `System.Random.Shared`, and string concatenation rather than `StringBuilder`, are two things in particular that stand out as quick wins for performance.
-* Security - Using `System.Random` instead of a crypto-secure generator such as `System.Security.Cryptography.RandomNumberGenerator` is something that could be cause for concern.
+* Security - Using `System.Random` instead of a cryptographically secure generator such as `System.Security.Cryptography.RandomNumberGenerator` is a concern for a password generator.
-* Lack of features - It's desirable for passwords to always have at least one symbol to pass most validation sets.
-With this password generator, you'd be fine most of the time then occassionally be frustrated when it generates a password without symbols ( 5% of the time for a 16 character password ).
+* Lack of checking output for symbols - It's desirable for passwords to always have at least one symbol to pass most validation sets.
+With this password generator, you'd be fine most of the time given the input set, but then occassionally be frustrated when it generates a password without symbols.
+This would happen around 5% of the time for a 16 character password.
+Just often enough to get missed in testing then hit you later.

+I'm tempted to use this code if I have to perform interviews; I think asking for a review of it would let someone demonstrate their attitudes and abilities.

 ## Improving Security
-Let's address Security first, it's no good having something fast if you can't trust it.
+Let's address security first, it's no good having a password generator be fast if you can't trust the output.

 ```csharp
 public string SecureRandom(int length)